harvard-huit/salesforce-huda-package/README.md

 # Salesforce DX Project: HUDA

 This is a re-creation of the original HUDA 2.0.
 Built from the package.
+This repository should get you set up with being able to deploy the Winter 2020 release (2.0.0.1).

 ## EDA Requirement